 - Links to external files need to be replaced with hard-coded data.
 There is nothing worse than opening an Excel file and just realizing that our input sources are gone.
 We, therefore, need to be careful when copying data from external files and hardcode them.
 Also, we want to check regularly in Edit Links that no links to external files show up.

 - Linking back and forth should be avoided.
 The model needs to be understandable and this is done best by modeling from left to the right, from top to down.

 There are more things you might want to avoid.
-Important is to think these things through at the beginning.
+The more important thing is to think these things through at the beginning.

 6) Creating the Operating Model, Fixed Asset Schedule and Debt Schedule

 Now, it comes down to the actual doing part of financial modeling.
 We start building financial models by preparing first the operating model, we separate the assumptions in the respective section and continue by building the Fixed Asset and Debt schedules.
 Depending on how complex the business model is, this will require more or less time to do so.
 Important is to break down revenues, costs, and CAPEX to their key drivers.
 So that if we e.g. change the planned sales volume, the model calculates how this will affect CAPEX, Net Working Capital, revenues but also cost positions.

 7) Building the Financial Statements and Financial Ratios